-Gypsy moths are mainly a threat to vegetation.
-When the number of the caterpillars is very high, some people may experience allergic reactions.
+In other parts of the country gypsy moths have eaten thousands of acres of forests, orchards and landscapes.
+Gypsy moths are mainly a threat to plant life and habitat.
+When the number of the caterpillars in a location is very high, some people may experience allergic reactions.
 The gypsy moth caterpillars have spiny hairs which may cause welts or rashes, lasting up to 4-5 days.
-Population levels of gypsy moths in isolated infestations, such as those we have in Oregon, do not normally pose any health risks.
+Population levels of gypsy moths in isolated infestations, such as those we have in Oregon, do not normally pose any health risks

 Can Btk make people sick?

 It is unlikely that indirect exposure to Btk will result in adverse health effects in people considering the widespread use of Btk in food crops and in insect control.

 The toxicity of Btk has been researched in laboratory studies with animals and by monitoring people for more than 25 years.
 Btk is low in toxicity for humans and other mammals.
 People working in occupational settings, and people directly exposed to Btk, for long periods of time have a greater chance of reporting health effects.
 In occupational settings, people directly exposed for long periods of time have had mild skin irritation or short term breathing problems.

 Reports of harmful effects from Btk or applications of Btk-containing products include:

 - A corneal ulcer developed after a farmer splashed Btk into his eye.
 This healed after medical treatment.

 - Rabbits given droplets of various strains of Bt in their eyes experienced temporary eye irritation.